bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 If the RC identifies its key by reference, the referenced key MAY be a symmetric key known to the AS.
-The RC MUST NOT send a symmetric key by value, as doing so would be a security violation.
+The RC MUST NOT send a symmetric key by value in the request, as doing so would expose the key directly instead of proving possession of it.

-[[ Editor's note: In many ways, passing a key identifier by reference is analogous to OAuth 2's "client_id" parameter {{RFC6749}}, especially when coupled with a confidential client's authentication process.
+[[ Editor's note: In many ways, passing a key identifier by reference is analogous to OAuth 2's "client_id" parameter {{RFC6749}}, especially when coupled with a confidential client's registration and authentication process.
 See
-{{example-oauth2}} for an example. ]]
+{{example-oauth2}} for an example.
+Something like this is required to make things easier for client developers in the common case where the AS already knows the client's key, and to allow symmetric keys. ]]

 ## Identifying the User {#request-user}